akaAhmad/gpacalculator/README.md

 ## Usage

 1. Open the GPA Calculator App on your device.
-2. Tap the "+" button to add a new course.
+2. Enter max Degree for the course and tap "Next" button.
-3. Enter the course name.
+3. Enter the course Degree.
-4. Choose the grade you've received (you can use either letters or numbers).
-5. Enter the credit hours of the course.
+4. Enter the credit hours of the course.
+5. Tap the "Next" button to add a new course.
+6. Once you finish entering Degrees and credit hours tap the "Next" button.
-6. Tap "Calculate" to view your GPA.
+7. Tap "Submit" to view your Results.

 ## Screenshots